littlegraycells/ansible-playbooks/README.md

 # Ansible playbook for GNOME workstation setup

 Ansible playbook for Fedora workstation.
-Tested with Fedora but `apt` based distros like Ubuntu or Debian should also work.
+Tested on Fedora 41 but `apt` based distros like Ubuntu or Debian _should_ also work.
 GNOME (wayland) only.

 #### Steps
 1. Ensure git and ansible are installed.